 When I heard about the First Annual Tri-Cities Craft Beer Festival, I was ecstatic!
 I have dear family friends in the Tri-Cities who, besides being awesome people, also love beer.
 Tying in a visit with the festival and some outdoors seemed a perfect idea.
 I could write a whole post just on the drive east and can’t-miss stops (Miner Burger in Union Gap and Bale Breaker a few miles away in Yakima, for starters), but for those who have never been through Snoqualmie Pass, I’ll give you a quick run-down: Eastern Washington is totally different from Western Washington in many ways.
 My favorite is climate–it was so nice to feel dry heat and sunshine, I even managed to get sunburned in the few places I missed with sunscreen!
 Also, the geography is different.
 The biggest difference you see as the miles continue are the dwindling green trees and the increasing rolling hills.
 I get a wave of nostalgia whenever I see these hills, but now I can say I’ve climbed one!

 As far as hiking goes, Badger Mountain definitely is for all-ages.
 It’s right in town, and probably is similar to walking around Green Lake in Seattle–joggers and people walking pups everywhere.
 While it looms above Richland, you have to drive up the hill quite a bit to reach the trailhead, so total elevation hiked is not as extreme as it looks.
-It has varying degrees of difficulty depending on what route you take, but nothing looked too steep or dangerous (hence why I skipped wearing hiking boots and went for tennis shoes).
+It has varying degrees of difficulty depending on what route you take, but nothing looked too steep or dangerous.
 It is similar to the Anacortes Community Forest Lands, where there are multiple trails you can take to change elevation or distance.
 Also similar to ACFL is that some trails allow horses and bikes as well as hikers, while others are for hikers only.
 Signage is clear and easy to interpret who belongs on what trail.
 They have recently expanded both the parking area and added a new route as well, and it seemed incredibly well-maintained by the local Friends of Badger Mountain group.

 Admittedly, the power stations and cell towers at the top aren’t exactly the prettiest of sights, but it makes sense for the city to keep them there.
 Sit at the top for awhile and enjoy the view, with or without a brew.
 You can see all of the Tri-Cities from the top, as well as the Columbia River.
 On a clear day the eye can see the Hanford nuclear site (which, as of now is a National Park Service site I have regrettably never visited).
 To your left is Candy Mountain (not the kind that takes your kidney) which is slated to open for public use of trails later in 2017.